Slade, Kentucky

 Slade is an unincorporated community in Powell County, Kentucky, United States.
-Their post office closed in 2004.
+Its post office closed in 2004.

 Landmarks

 The community is home to the Natural Bridge State Resort Park.

 Slade is a popular location for accommodations for climbers of the Red River Gorge.
 The campground operated by Miguel's Pizza has been called Camp 4 of the East.
 Slade and the campground were featured in the 2004 documentary movie Red River Ruckus by Victory Productions.